Lude Franke

 Roy Oelen

-PhD student.
-My background is bio-informatics (B.Sc) and software development.
-After a brief stint working as a programmer in the software industry, I refocussed my efforts on research at the University Medical Centre Groningen.
+My background is bio-informatics (BSc) and software development.
+After a brief stint working as a programmer in the software industry, I refocused my efforts on research at the University Medical Centre Groningen.
 First working on innovation projects at the Intensive Care Unit, and now as a bio-informatician and PhD student at the Genetics department.
 I am currently involved in research using single-cell transcriptomics data to better understand the contexts in which genetic variation can increase the risk of, or severity of disease.

 Dan Kaptijn